o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/list-operations.md

 ### Prerequisites {#how-to-perform-list-comparisons-prereqs}

 To complete the procedures in this tutorial, make sure that you have the following set up:
-+ An installed and configured installation of Amazon Lumberyard v1\.22 or later\.
-[Download the latest version of Amazon Lumberyard](https://aws.amazon.com/lumberyard/downloads/)\.
++ An installed and configured installation of Open 3D Engine v1\.22 or later\.
+[Download the latest version of Open 3D Engine](https://aws.amazon.com/lumberyard/downloads/)\.
 + A Lumberyard game project ready to build and compile\.
 You can use the Starter Game sample if you don't have a game project\.
 [Learn more about the Starter Game sample project\.](/docs/userguide/samples/levels/starter-game.md)\.

 ### Setup {#how-to-perform-list-comparisons-setup}